-Such cases present an alarming situation of the level of exploitation of workers, which threats the very human right-right to life.
+Such cases present an alarming situation for the exploitation of workers, which obstructs the very human right – the right to live.

-Another issue considering those worker deaths is the architects’ indifference for worker deaths in constructions of their ‘art works‘, which actually makes them partners in crime.
+Some architects’ and engineers’ indifference to worker deaths in constructions of their ‘art works‘ is remarkably appalling, which makes them partners in crime.
 Here is Zaha Hadid’s response to the case of Qatar Stadium:

 “I have nothing to do with the workers,” she said.
 “I think that’s an issue the government – if there’s a problem – should pick up.
 Hopefully, these things will be resolved.”
 (Dezeen)